raghavsharma99/ReinforceBid-AI-Powered-Housing-Bidding-Agent/README.md

-# CS 238 Final Project: Bidding Simulation and Optimization
+# Bidding Simulation and Optimization

 This project focuses on simulating the bidding process for a house and optimizing the decision-making strategy using Value Iteration on an MDP (Markov Decision Process).